Top 100 Travel guidelines, the conclusive Tibet Travel Guide

 71. Don’t talk politics to Tibetan

 Most people in Tibet prefer not to talk politics.
-It is always better not to talk politics with local people.
+It is always better not to discuss politics with local people.

 72. Do know the customs for eating and drinking

 You will be offered tea (bho cha/Tibetan butter tea, or cha ngarmo/sweet tea) in a Tibetan home.
-Central Tibetans normally politely refuse the offer several times, while the host insists until the guest accepts.
-Even if you don’t really want any, it’s polite to take one cup and pretend to drink a little, then you can cover the cup with your hand to show when you really don’t want any more.
+Central Tibetans usually politely refuse the offer several times, while the host insists until the guest accepts.
+Even if you don’t want any, it’s polite to take one cup and pretend to drink a little; then you can cover the bowl with your hand to show when you don’t want any more.

 73. Be polite and ask if you can take someone’s picture

-If you would like to take a picture of some one. it is good to ask the premission before actually clicking.
-Just show your camera and point at them.
-Some people will not accept yet with those who agree for a picture, you will have a better images in your camera.
+If, you would like to take a picture of someone.
+It is good to ask the permission before actually clicking.
+Just show your camera and point to them.
+Some people will not accept yet with those who agree for a picture; you will have a better image in your camera.

-74. Be aware about how Tibetans feel about shoes and feet
+74. Be aware of how Tibetans feel about shoes and feet

 We Tibetan consider feet and shoes are very dirty.
 So be careful with your steps.